Tyler, the Creator: DJ Khaled

 In June 2019, after Igor debuted at number 1 on the Billboard 200 over DJ Khaled's album Father of Asahd, DJ Khaled posted a video on Instagram, criticizing Okonma's music saying, "I make albums so people can play it and you actually hear it.
 [If] driving your car, you hear another car playing it, go to the barbershop, you hear them playing it [and] turn the radio on, and you hear them playing it.
 It's called great music.
 It's called albums [where] you actually hear the songs.
-Not mysterious shit you never hear".
+Not no mysterious shit you never hear the songs".
 He then deleted the video.

 On August 6, 2021, Okonma spoke about the DJ Khaled controversy on Hot 97, stating that he enjoyed "just watching a man die inside because the weirdo is winning".
 He claimed that DJ Khaled "had to deal with that because his whole identity is being number one and when he didn't get that, that sat with him longer in real life time than that moment.
 I moved on."
 Okonma made multiple references to "mysterious music" on Twitter, writing "MYSTERIOUS MUSIC!
 HA!" after winning Best Rap Album at the 2022 Grammy Awards for Call Me If You Get Lost.

+Rolling Stone reported in a November 7, 2023 feature story about DJ Khaled that he had expressed interest in collaborating with Tyler, the Creator, and that he asserted they now have a good rapport.